International criminal law: International Criminal Tribunal for Rwanda

-On July 1, 2012, an International Residual Mechanism for Criminal Tribunals will begin functioning with respect to the work begun by the ICTR.
-The ICTR has been called upon by the United Nations Security Council to finish its work by December 31, 2014, and to prepare its closure and transition of cases to the Mechanism.
+On 1 July 2012, the International Residual Mechanism for Criminal Tribunals was expected to continue the work begun by the ICTR.
+The ICTR was requested by the United Nations Security Council to finish its work by 31 December 2014, and to prepare its closure and transition of cases to the Mechanism.

 International Criminal Tribunal for the former Yugoslavia

 The International Tribunal for the Prosecution of Persons Responsible for Serious Violations of International Humanitarian Law Committed in the Territory of the Former Yugoslavia since 1991, more commonly referred to as the International Criminal Tribunal for the former Yugoslavia or ICTY, was a body of the United Nations established to prosecute serious crimes committed during the Yugoslav Wars, and to try their perpetrators.
 An ad hoc court, the tribunal was situated in The Hague, the Netherlands.

 The ICTY was established by United Nations Security Council Resolution 827, which was passed on 25 May 1993.
 It had jurisdiction over four clusters of crime that had been committed on the territory of the former Yugoslavia since 1991: grave breaches of the Geneva Conventions, violations of the laws or customs of war, genocide, and crime against humanity.
 The maximum sentence it could impose was life imprisonment.
 Various countries reached agreements with the UN to carry out custodial sentences.
 The last indictment issued by the ICTY was on 15 March 2004.

 A total of 161 persons were indicted by the ICTY during the course of its existence.
 The final fugitive, Goran Hadžić, was arrested on 20 July 2011.
 The ICTY's final judgment was issued on 29 November 2017 and the institution formally ceased to exist on 31 December 2017.
 Residual functions of the ICTY, including oversight of sentences and consideration of any appeal proceedings initiated since 1 July 2013, are under the jurisdiction of a successor body, the International Residual Mechanism for Criminal Tribunals (IRMCT).